Darshini-CogSci/Acoustic_Analysis_with_PRAAT/README.md

 # Acoustic_Analysis
-examining the different phonological properties of a language to map its salient features
+examining the different phonological properties of a language to map its salient features.
+The observations and interpretations for the Tamil data used with this code can be seen in [Overleaf](https://www.overleaf.com/read/gdkczvyszgwz#5f83a9)

 ## How to use:
 -Get WAV audio files and their respective TextGrid annotations of the same name in a folder in the directory.